hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

-The information presented in in this D.G. is related to Safety & Security and to the Binding Itinerary.
+The information presented in this D.G. is related to Safety & Security and to the Binding Itinerary.
 In case of Binding itinerary, the information entered must include the list of codes of the countries between the Office of Departure and the Office of Destination.
 If more information is available about the countries visited by the means of transport since it's first place of loading until the last place of unloading, it should also be added for Safety & Security purpose only.

+**Technical Description**

+N/A

+## G0062

+**Functional Description**

+The rules R0506 and R0507 are applied on CC015C and CC013C to ensure that the declaration does not include unnecessary and repetitive information.
+They must be enforced by all NTA.
+Considering the possibility that one Goods Item is taken out from the declaration during the control, the message CC029C and CD001C may have different content from CC015C (or CC013C or CC170C).
+Consequently, those rules R0506 and R0507 shall not be strictly enforced on the Common Domain messages.
+Certainly not by the recipient of the CD message, likely not by the sender of the CD message.

 **Technical Description**